apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 ## Miscellaneous

-The `camel-grpc` can now do full streaming in proxy mode.
+The `camel-grpc` component can now do full streaming in proxy mode.

-The `camel-netty` has added support for using KQueue native transport.
+The `camel-netty` component has added support for using KQueue native transport.

 The `camel-jms` component now adds a header to the `Message` with the actual JMS destination the message was sent to, this is useful information, when using dynamic computed queue names.